unbit/spockfs/README.md

 Why ?
 =====

 Unbit is already developing an high performance 9p network filesystem server (https://github.com/unbit/9spock), but during development we came up with this really simple (and working) implementation.
-You can build a server really fast and over battle-tested technologies (nginx, apache, uWSGI ...) and web frameworks.
+You can build a server really fast and over battle-tested technologies (nginx, apache, uWSGI ...) and web stacks (PSGI, WSGI, Rack ...).

-Finally, after having worked/developed the https://github.com/unbit/davvy project (a WebDAV/CalDAV/CardDAV django implementation) i came up with the conclusion that i will never touch again any WebDAV-related thing.
+Finally, after having worked/developed the https://github.com/unbit/davvy project (a WebDAV/CalDAV/CardDAV django implementation) and the (always-in-unstable-state) WebDAV uWSGI plugin, i came up with the conclusion that i will never touch again any WebDAV-related thing.
 Seriously.

 Why 'Spock' ?
 =============